A model and method for analyzing the precision of binary measurement methods based on beta-binomial distributions, and

 \section{Introduction}

-One of the aims in conducting collaborative studies; namely, studies that several laboratories measure the identical objects along with the same protocol and compare the obtained measured values; is to evaluate the precision of new measurement methods and results.
-International Organization for Standardization (ISO) 5725 Parts 1~\cite{ISO_1994__ISO57251} and 2~\cite{ISO_1994__ISO57252} are widely used to conduct such studies and analyse the obtained results.
-ISO 5725-2~\cite{ISO_1994__ISO57252} assumes the obtained measured values are produced from a population following normal distributions, and uses a one-way analysis of variance (ANOVA) to evaluate precision.
-By contrast, several ISO committees and industrial agencies are now interested in dealing with binary measurement methods and results.
-For example, ISO/ Technical Committee (TC) 34 (Food products) / Subcommittee (SC) 9 (Microbiology) discuss studies on the detection of \textit{Listeria monocytogenes} in foods~\cite{Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision} and on new real-time polymerase chain reaction (PCR) assays for detecting transgenic rice~\cite{Grohmann.Reiting.ea_2015_AccredQualAssur_CollaborativeTrial}, both of which provide binary measured values.
+In order to promote a new measurement method, it is important to assess not merely the accuracy but the precision of the method.
+To this end, collaborative studies (i.e., studies in which several laboratories measure identical objects, using the same protocol, and compare the measured values) are usually conducted.
+The main aims of collaborative studies are to evaluate the precision of new measurement methods, and to determine whether there is a difference in variability between laboratories.
+The International Organization for Standardization (ISO) 5725 series is widely used in the conduct of such studies and analysis of the results.
+ISO 5725-2~\citep{iso2019ISO572522019Accuracy} assumes that the measured values are based on a population following normal distributions, and uses a one-way analysis of variance (ANOVA) to evaluate the precision; however, several ISO committees and industrial agencies are now interested in assessing binary measurement methods.
+For example, the ISO/ Technical Committee (TC) 34 (Food products) / Subcommittee (SC) 9 (Microbiology) discusses studies on the detection of Listeria monocytogenes in foods~\citep{scotter2001ValidationISOMethod11290} and on new real-time polymerase chain reaction (PCR) assays for detecting transgenic rice~\citep{grohmann2015CollaborativeTrialValidationCry1AbAc}, both of which provide binary measured values.